What Is ERP?

 Six key benefits of ERP

-Streamline and automate your core business processes to help everyone in your organization do more with fewer resources.
+- Higher productivity: Streamline and automate your core business processes to help everyone in your organization do more with fewer resources.

-Eliminate information silos, gain a single source of truth, and get fast answers to mission-critical business questions.
+- Deeper insights: Eliminate information silos, gain a single source of truth, and get fast answers to mission-critical business questions.

-Fast-track business and financial reporting and easily share results.
+- Accelerated reporting: Fast-track business and financial reporting and easily share results.
 Act on insights and improve performance in real time.

-By using integrated ERP applications that share a database, you can simplify IT and give everyone an easier way to work.
+- Simpler IT: By using integrated ERP applications that share a database, you can simplify IT and give everyone an easier way to work.

-With efficient operations and ready access to real-time data, you can quickly identify and react to new opportunities.
+- Improved agility: With efficient operations and ready access to real-time data, you can quickly identify and react to new opportunities.

-Types of ERP: deliver ERP your way
+Types of ERP deployment

-In cloud ERP the software runs on a provider’s cloud computing platform.
+In cloud ERP, the software runs on a provider’s cloud computing platform.
 The maintenance of the system is handled by the provider.
 There is also a choice of utilizing a public or private cloud, which is gaining acceptance because of the low upfront costs.

 This is the traditional model for deploying software where you control everything.
 The ERP software is installed in your data center at the locations of your choice.
 The installation and maintenance of the hardware and software is your staff’s responsibility.

-For companies that want a mixture of both to meet their business requirements, there is the hybrid model.
+For companies that want a mixture of both to meet their business requirements, there is the hybrid cloud ERP model.
 This is where some of your ERP applications and data will be in the cloud and some on premise.
 Sometimes this is referred to as two-tier ERP.

 Five signs you’re ready for an ERP system

 Most businesses start out using a variety of simple, standalone tools to manage different processes – such as QuickBooks or Excel spreadsheets.
 Here are five signs you’ve outgrown them and need a modern ERP system.

+- You’re spending more time on daily activities.
 If it’s taking longer to manage key activities, like closing the books, too many disparate applications may be to blame.
 ERP software integrates solutions and data into one system with a common interface, making it easier for business units to communicate and do their jobs effectively.

+- You have many unanswered business questions.
 Can you easily answer important questions about your business, such as revenue per product line or number of returns?
 If not, segregated systems and a lack of access to metrics and KPIs may be holding you back.
 Enterprise resource planning software is designed to address these challenges.

+- You have runaway business processes.
 Are there areas where your processes are getting away from you?
 Maybe it’s harder for you to manage inventory, satisfy customers, or keep costs in check.
 If so, your business processes may need to be restructured to accommodate growth or changing priorities – a natural fit for ERP software.

+- You have manual processes with multiple data sets.
 Are most of your departments using their own applications and processes to get things done?
 If so, chances are you’re spending too much time on duplicate data entry.
 When information can’t flow between systems, reporting takes longer, errors happen often, and decision-making is hampered.

+- You’re missing out on fast-moving opportunities.
 Are you spending so much time running your business that you can’t pursue exciting new opportunities?
 Newer ERP systems include advanced, intelligent capabilities, like machine learning and predictive analytics, that make it easier to identify and capitalize on profitable new ventures.

-ERP at any size: what are my options?
+ERP at any size: What are my options?

 Small business ERP

 ERP software for small businesses can help you move beyond spreadsheets and efficiently manage every aspect of your growing company – from sales and customer relationships to financials and operations.
 Small business ERP tools are typically in the cloud, quick to install, and designed to grow with you.

 Today, ERP software designed for mid-market companies and subsidiaries benefit from built-in analytics, rapid deployment, and best practices for 35 different business processes – financials, HR, supply chain management, and more.
 Midsize ERP tools help growing businesses scale and compete without the complexity and cost.

-Large companies with global or subsidiary operations need a robust, market-leading ERP system, with embedded AI, machine learning, and analytics – and intelligent automation to transform processes.
+Large companies with global or subsidiary operations need a robust, market-leading ERP system with embedded AI, machine learning, and analytics – and intelligent automation to transform processes.
 ERP systems can be deployed on premise, in the cloud, or in a hybrid scenario depending on business need.
 They can integrate with existing databases or, ideally, run on newer, powerful in-memory databases.